Cspeisman/articles-I-find-useful/README.md

 [devhints.io](https://devhints.io/) - Not a blog post or article but it is a cheatsheet for literally anything I'd ever need

-[agile for enterprises](https://foxbox.co/blog/agile-product-development/) - Title is a little misleading in the sense that this really just a great resource for running agile projects
+[agile for enterprises](https://foxbox.co/blog/agile-product-development/) - Title is a little misleading in the sense that this is really just a great blog post on agile in general